 How to use the BINOM.DIST function

-What is the BINOM.DIST function function?
+What is the BINOM.DIST function?

 The BINOM.DIST function calculates the individual term binomial distribution probability, use this function when